 The unique developmental and emotional needs of children and adolescents are significantly different from those of adults, and require a high degree of specialization and individualized care.
 The view that adult specialists are an acceptable alternative is flawed.
 There are distinct characteristics of pediatric care, as well as physiological and cognitive difference between children and adults.

-The skilled care provided by pediatric specialists has consistently demonstrated reductions in length of hospital stay, the number of readmissions, and has therefore reduces costs.
+The skilled care provided by pediatric specialists has consistently demonstrated reductions in length of hospital stay, the number of readmissions, and therefore reduces costs.
 Additionally, research has shown improvements in overall quality of life and survival rates for children with rare, serious, and chronic health conditions.

 What are the different pediatric subspecialties?